How we are delivering on National Cancer Plan ambitions across SWAG

 SWAG-wide work aligned to the National Cancer Plan

-Across Somerset, Wiltshire, Avon and Gloucestershire (SWAG) we have already been delivering some innovative and transformative work in these areas.
+Many innovative and transformative work is already taking place across SWAG.
 For example, the Digital Breast Self-Referral Service in Somerset, which we were thrilled to see featured as a positive case study in the national plan.
 Somerset NHS Foundation Trust has introduced England’s first digital self‑referral pathway for breast cancer symptoms, enabling patients to refer themselves directly to diagnostic clinics via NHS 111 online or the NHS App.
 So far, this has enabled over 850 self-referrals and 48 cancer diagnoses, as well as freeing up GP capacity.

 Since 2022, our Lung Screening Programme has been one of the strongest performing nationally, with over 145,000 invitations sent to eligible people to attend their free lung health check, 92,000 of which have been taken up, diagnosing over 400 lung cancers.
 Over two thirds of which were at Stages 1 or 2 – when they are easier to treat.